 - Estimated volume per feed.

-- A statement that the fiscal officer and all university employees who will administer the feed have read the Feeder Policy and Sample Feeder Checklist.
+- A statement that the business & finance officer and all university employees who will administer the feed have read the Feeder Policy and Sample Feeder Checklist.

 - Procedures the feeder will have in place to ensure it will meet its responsibilities as a feeder system.

 Responsibilities of Feeder System

 Before a feeder system can feed transactions, it must establish written procedures to ensure the following:

 - Individuals providing a MoCode and PeopleSoft Account or a ChartField string are authorized to incur charges and that the accounting information is correct.